AirPods are not cheap. So you know the amount of Anxiety it can bring when you lost your AirPods.

 You should note this will only work if your AirPods are charged, online, and in range.
-If when you tap Play Sound it says pending, it means your AirPods case is closed.
+If it says pending when you tap Play Sound, it means your AirPods case is closed.
 If your lost AirPods are out of charge, you’ll only get the last known location from your Find My app.

 2. How to find lost AirPods using a Computer

-You can also use a computer to find your lost AirPods by following these steps below.
+You can also use a computer to find your lost AirPods by following the steps below.

-Keep in mind, none of these two methods will work if your AirPods are not connected to your iPhone, iPad, iPod Touch with the same iCloud account.
+Keep in mind that none of these two methods will work if your AirPods are not connected to your iPhone, iPad, iPod Touch with the same iCloud account.

 Warning: If you only lost a single AirPod and you have the other one in your ear, remember to only play the sound for the lost AirPod.
 Or just take it off your ear to be on the safe side because the loud sound could damage your hearing.

-Don’t forget to share this guide as it may help more people that have similar problem.
+Don’t forget to share this guide as it may help more people that have similar problems.

 2 thoughts on “How to Find Lost AirPods: 2 Quick Ways”